Seegnify/Shellcloud/README.md

     du -hs /tmp > /nfs/tmp.log

-If you needed to run a job that requires an executable, a jar or else, you simply put that executable or jar in MyJob folder and add a command that starts that executable or jar to the script.
+If you need to run a job that requires an executable, a jar or else, you simply put that executable or jar in MyJob folder and add a command that starts that executable or jar to the script.
 The content of the job folder will be transferred to a cluster node and executed there.